for Looppython3Are there any questions before I begin?

 file = open(filename, "r")

-loop that will read each line
+for loop that will read each linecount += 1

 total += int(line)